 Given the close relationship between net borrowing (a flow measure) and net debt (a stock measure) it is unsurprising to see a historical pattern to public sector net borrowing which complements that of public sector net debt.
-Monthly public sector net borrowing figures are available back to 1993, as shown in Graph 7.
-Between 1998/99 and 2000/01, when public sector net debt was falling, net borrowing cumulatively over the year was negative (ie, there was a surplus), but before and after this period the net borrowing was positive (ie, there was a deficit).
-Between 2003/04 and 2007/08 net borrowing was fairly static, varying between £33 billion and £41 billion, but with the onset of the financial crisis in late 2007 net borrowing rose sharply to a peak of £159 billion in 2009/10 before falling a little to £142 billion in 2010/11 and then further to £122 billion in 2011/12 and £80 billion in 2012/13 (or £115 billion excluding the Royal Mail Pension Plan transfer and the Bank of England Asset Purchase Facility Fund transfers).
+Public sector net borrowing figures back to 1993/94 are illustrated in Figure 7.
+Between 1998/99 and 2000/01, when public sector net debt was falling, net borrowing cumulatively over the year was negative (i.e. there was a surplus), but before and after this period the net borrowing was positive (i.e. there was a deficit).
+Between 2003/04 and 2007/08 net borrowing was fairly static, varying between £35 billion and £43 billion, but with the onset of the financial shock in late 2007 net borrowing rose sharply to a peak of £157 billion in 2009/10 before falling a little to £139 billion in 2010/11 and then further to £118 billion in 2011/12 and £80 billion in 2012/13 (or £115 billion excluding the Royal Mail Pension Plan transfer and the Bank of England Asset Purchase Facility Fund transfers).

 The measures excluding the temporary effects of financial interventions are intended to show the underlying state of the public sector finances without temporary distortions caused by financial interventions, but including any permanent effects from these interventions.
 The government bases its fiscal policy on these measures.
 Therefore, the main statistics in this bulletin also follow this approach and exclude the temporary effects of financial interventions.